Call 999 or 112 in an emergency to contact the police, ambulance or fire department.

 Keep your belongings safe

-- Don't leave your bag unattended anywhere in London – this can lead to a security alert.
+- Don't leave your bag unattended anywhere in London – this can cause a security alert.

 - Keep your purse or wallet close to your body and don't carry too much cash.

-- When using a cashpoint, check that no one is looking over your shoulder and that the ATM hasn't been tampered with.
-Cover the keypad so no one else can see your PIN number.
+- When using a cash machine, check that no one is looking over your shoulder and that the ATM hasn't been tampered with.
+Cover the keypad so no one else can see your PIN.

-- Keep your mobile phone, MP3 player, camera and other gadgets out of sight in your pocket or handbag when not in use.
+- Keep your mobile phone and other electronics out of sight in your pocket or bag when not in use.

 - Record details of your electronic serial numbers (ESNs).

-- Inform your service provider and police if your phone or other valuables are stolen or lost.
-Dial 101 for your nearest Police service.
+- Inform your mobile phone provider and police if your phone or other valuables are stolen or lost.

-- Make sure to report any unattended bags or belongings in public places.
+- Report unattended bags or belongings in public places to the police.

 - Watch the National Police Chiefs' Council's (NPCC) video with advice on what to do in the rare event of a firearms or weapons attack.